kmkr/splendid-nudibranch/content.md

 Title Common Lionfish
 Location Egypt
-Tags 2015 scorpionfish lionfish
+Tags 2015 scorpionfish lionfish fish
 Latin Pterois miles
 Description

-//Senere til en Red Lionfish:
-//Description The red lionfish is the only known species to blow water at prey in effort to disorient them, or get attention, and then devour it by a swift move using their extremely quick reflexes.

 DSC07252.jpg

 Title Moon Jellyfish
 Location Egypt
-Tags 2015
+Tags 2015 jellyfish
 Latin Aurelia aurita
 Description The short tentacles around the bell of the moon jelly are poisonous to small marine animals, which the jelly sometimes eat.
 A complete meal is ensured by using a layer of mucus covering the creature to catch plankton.